 - Tumor suppressor genes, which control the cell cycle by slowing down the cycle or triggering apoptosis.

-- Oncogenes, which promote cell proliferation by increasing signalling activity.
+- Oncogenes, which promote cell proliferation by increasing signaling activity.

-- Growth factors and their receptors which are switched on by oncogenes or switched off by tumour suppressor genes
+- Growth factors and their receptors which are switched on by oncogenes or switched off by tumor suppressor genes

 In general, tumors occur when cells divide and grow excessively in the body.
 Normally, the body controls cell growth and division.
 New cells are created to replace older ones or to perform new functions.
 Cells that are damaged or no longer needed die to make room for healthy replacements.